 Air pollution has been killing people since the dawn of industrialization, and China’s is no worse than London’s 19th-century pea soup or Japan‘s smog of the 1960s.
-Yet more is known about its risks now, and global warming raises the stakes: China overtook the U.S. as the biggest source of greenhouse gases in 2006 and has put the globe on a path to exceed United Nations targets for the rise in the Earth’s temperature.
-Yet with coal still providing about 65 percent of China’s energy, it will take years to reverse its dependence on polluting fossil fuels.
-China’s leaders have pledged to be less secretive, vowing not to repeat mistakes that cost them public trust during the SARS outbreak in 2003 and a tainted milk scandal in 2008.
-China’s contaminated water and soil are also prompting more public worry, along with food and drug safety.
+Yet more is known about its risks now, and global warming raises the stakes: China overtook the U.S. as the biggest source of greenhouse gases in 2006 and has helped put the globe on a path to exceed United Nations targets for the rise in the Earth’s temperature.
+Yet with coal still providing about two-thirds of China’s energy, it will take years to reverse the nation’s dependence on polluting fossil fuels.
+China’s leaders have pledged to be less secretive and not to repeat mistakes that cost them public trust during the SARS outbreak in 2003 and a tainted milk scandal in 2008.
+China’s contaminated water and soil are also prompting public worry, along with food and drug safety.
 China’s air pollution blows into Japan and contributes to smog as far away as California.

 The Reference Shelf

 - Bloomberg Brief’s special report on China’s air.